nicolaor/SemanticKernelPoc/README.md

 3. Add each permission listed above
 4. **Important**: Click **Grant admin consent for [Your Organization]** (requires admin privileges)
 5. Verify all permissions show "Granted for [Your Organization]" with green checkmarks

+**⚠️ Note on CallRecords.Read.All:**
+This permission is **NOT** available as a delegated permission and requires application permissions with special approval from Microsoft.
+The application works without this permission, but some advanced meeting analytics features may be limited.

 #### 4. Configure Authentication